z3bg/iris/README.md

 Identifi & [identifi-js](https://github.com/identifi/identifi-js) in action: http://identi.fi

-**NOTE**: Identifi is being ported to Node.js: http://github.com/identifi/identifi-daemon
+**NOTE**: This is a proof-of-concept implementation.
+The Node.js version will be more refined: http://github.com/identifi/identifi-daemon

 What
 ----